fan777-art/IntroMLCapstone/README.md

    - 04_vhr_holistic_detection.ipynb
    - 05_tiered_disaster_detection.ipynb

-4. Replace placeholder CSVs in `data/` with real datasets or extend preprocessing and data-loading pipelines in `src/utils.py`.

 ## Dataset features (short description)

 The tabular placeholders use a small set of engineered features intended for quick prototyping: